JT Storage: First products

-Merger with Atari Corporation and demise
+Merger with Atari Corporation

 On February 13, 1996, JTS announced a reverse merger with former video game and home computer manufacturer, Atari Corporation.
 It was primarily a marriage of convenience; JTS had products but little cashflow, while Atari had money, primarily from a series of successful lawsuits earlier in the decade followed by good investments.
 However, with the failure of its Jaguar game console, losses mounting, and no other products to sell, Atari expected to run out of money within two years.
+Originally it was planned that the storage company and Atari would be two separate divisions under JTS, but in April the merger was amended so that Atari would merge into JTS, with JTS being the surviving entity.
+Atari's Jack Tramiel would take a place on JTS's board of directors.

-Within a few months of the merger becoming official on July 30, and all former Atari employees were either dismissed or relocated to JTS's headquarters.
-Atari's remaining inventory of Jaguar products proved difficult to get rid of, even at liquidation prices, and the bulk of them remained in stock months after the merger until finally being moved out to a private liquidator on December 23, 1996.
+Within a few months of the merger becoming official on July 30, all former Atari employees were either dismissed or relocated to JTS's headquarters.
+Atari's remaining inventory of Jaguar products proved difficult to get rid of, even at liquidation prices, and the bulk of them remained in stock months after the merger.
+It was finally moved out to a private liquidator on December 23, 1996.
+Next Generation Online reported that no video game software was developed by JTS during this time, although licensing to third-parties did result in a handful of releases: THQ's Super Breakout / Battlezone on Game Boy, Midway's Arcade's Greatest Hits: The Atari Collection 1, Activision's Battlezone on PC, and a number of Jaguar games by Telegames.